Optimize your site for a better visibility on search engines

 How to optimize my site?

 Access the toolbar and click on Page.
-Then left-click to choose the page you want to optimize, and select the Edit option.
+Then left-click to choose the page you want to optimize, and select the SEO settings option.

 - The text entered in the Page title field (Title tag) will appear on the top bar and the web browser tab.